netidx/netidx-book/src/tools/publisher.md

   resolver server as a prinicpal other than the logged in user then you can specify that principal here.
 You must have a TGT for the specified principal.
+- `--identity`: optional, the tls identity to use for publishing.
 - `--timeout <seconds>`: optional, if specified requires subscribers to consume published values within the specified number of seconds or be disconnected.
 By default the publisher will wait forever for a